avegaraju/my_code_catalog/_posts/2023-01-13-AWS-DynamoDB-Single-table-design.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-GSI is not the only way to support additional access patterns, there are two more ways to support additional access patterns:
+GSI is not the only way to support additional access patterns, there are three more ways to support additional access patterns:
 <!-- /wp:paragraph -->

 * Local Secondary Index (LSI): Similar to GSI but only allows to use the same partition key but different sort key.
 It can be useful if you only need to change the sort key and are okay with the queries always happening within a single partition.